 Supervised experience in business or governmental institutions where work is related to student interest in communication discipline.
 Provides students with the opportunity to gain practical, professional experience in conjunction with their academic development.
 Limited to junior or senior majors in the Communication department with a 2.000 or higher GPA.
 For 3 hours credit, the student must work 120 hours total over the course of the semester in a single location in an approved site.

 This course is the culminating senior experience for majors with the goal of helping students transition to career and graduate school.
 The course is designed to build critical understanding of the major theoretical traditions in communication and apply these theories to everyday life.
 Prerequisites: Senior standing.

 An honors thesis involves a scholarly scientific project selected by the communication major in consultation with her advisor and subject to departmental approval, which will involve conducting a pilot study focusing on her area of specialization.
 Research, observation, writing and interpreting results will all be conducted by the student.
 In addition, the student is required to present her thesis orally in an appropriate setting to an audience.

 In conjunction with a communication faculty mentor, the student will formulate and execute a research project at an advanced level of complexity that will culminate in a paper and presentation.
 A research proposal form completed by the student and faculty mentor is required for registration.
 Open to junior and senior majors and others by permission.
-Prerequisite: COM-410 or COM-495.
+Prerequisite: Junior/Senior standing and by permission.